-List of all notification codes
+List of notification codes

-PERFORMANCE category
+PERFORMANCE notifications

 Performance notifications are returned whenever the query uses costly operations and the performance may be improved by changing the query or adding an index.